 How should I prepare for the scan?

 You should arrive for your scan with a partially filled bladder.
-Remember to bring your referral form with you and your USB (if you have had a previous scan with us).
+Remember to bring your referral form with you.

 Can I bring my family along for my scan?